syncfusion/ej2-vue-docs/src/layouts/dashboard-layout/accessibility.md

  | **Property** | **Functionalities** |
 | --- | --- |
 | aria-grabbed | Indicates whether the attribute is set to true.
 It has been selected for dragging.
 If this attribute is set to false, the element can be grabbed for a drag-and-drop operation, but will not be currently grabbed.|

+> You can refer to our [Vue Dashboard Layout](https://www.syncfusion.com/vue-ui-components/vue-dashboard-layout) feature tour page for its groundbreaking feature representations.
+You can also explore our [Vue Dashboard Layout example](https://ej2.syncfusion.com/vue/demos/#/material/dashboard-layout/default.html) to knows how to present and manipulate data.